International Competition for Organ of Saint-Maurice d'Agaune

 Musical advisor for the organ of Radio France

 Holder of the organ of the Basilica of Saint-Maurice

 Véronique Le Guen

-Organist, Church of Saint-Séverin in Paris, Deputy Director of the Academy of Music of Sainte-Anne d’Auray
+Holder of the organ of Saint-Severin in Paris, Deputy Director of the Academy of Music of Sainte-Anne d’Auray

 Professor at the Royal Conservatory of Brussels, Member of the Royal Academy of Belgium